-The cremation rate in Canada in 2020 was around 73%, according to a survey by Statista (2021), which also predicted it will rise to around 77% by 2023.
-This displays a huge shift away from traditional burial funerals to cremation, and as such, we can expect to see a shift in the cost of cremation also as funeral homes respond to the increased demand.
-It is certainly easy to see why cremation has become a more popular funeral option as the cost of a ‘direct’ or ‘basic’ cremation is considerably less than a traditional burial.
+The cremation rate in Canada in 2022 was around 73%, according to a survey by Statista, which also predicted it will rise to around 77% by 2023.
+This displays a huge shift away from traditional burial funerals to cremation.
+As such, we can expect to see a shift in the cost of cremation also as funeral homes respond to the increased demand.
+It is certainly easy to see why cremation has become a more popular funeral option.
+The cost of a ‘direct’ or ‘basic’ cremation is considerably less than a traditional burial.

 Furthermore, the ease of shopping around online for a cheaper funeral price has likely contributed to more people choosing a cremation, as it is easy to compare and see the difference in cost without even ever having to speak to or visit a funeral home.

-This leads us to an important question: we hear a lot at Canadian Funeral online, ‘what does a cremation cost?’ and more specifically ‘what will a cremation cost in 2022?’.
+This leads us to an important question: we hear a lot at Canadian Funeral online, ‘what does a cremation cost?’ and more specifically, ‘what will a cremation cost in 2023?’.
 With this in mind, we have put together this guide to cremation costs to help you understand what average cremation costs to expect and how this cost is broken down.

 What is the average cost of a cremation in Canada?

 According to research from Tom Niebuhr’s InMemory database, a burial in Canada costs between $5,000 and $10,000 on average.
-On the other hand, a cremation costs between $2,000 to $5,000, but can cost even less than this.
-It is important to understand what is included in the cremation price so that you can compare prices on a local level, ensuring you are comparing the same services.
+On the other hand, cremation costs between $2,000 to $5,000 but can cost even less than this.
+It is important to understand what is included in the cremation price to compare prices locally, ensuring you compare the same services.

 If you need to find the cost of a simple, direct cremation in your local area, please visit DFS Memorials and select your province and city.